fr34kcoders/storb/README.md

 - **Incentivized Storage**: Storb leverages the power of the Bittensor.
 The subnet rewards miners for contributing reliable and responsive storage resources, with validators ensuring data integrity.
 Bittensor serves as *the* ideal incentive layer for this.

-For an overview of how the subnet works [see here](docs/overview.md)
+For an overview of how the subnet works, [see here](docs/overview.md).

 ## Installation